ntkog/meetup-analytics-api/README.md

 $ npm install
 ```

-Then create a folder called 'data', copy all json data previously fetched to that folder and put it in the root folder of the proyect ( If you follow the steps above, in 'analytics' folder)
+Then create a folder called **'data'**, copy all json data previously fetched to that folder and put it in the root folder of the project ( If you follow the steps above, in 'analytics' folder)

 ```bash